Top ten activities for developing and improving your child’s speech and language skills

 Games & Play

 There are lots of simple games you can play and indirectly work on speech and language.
-These can played while driving in the car from Kindergarten, when you are at the park or in the supermarket.
+Games can played while driving in the car from Kindergarten, or when you are at the park or in the supermarket.
 Learning language does not have to be done in a structured environment.
 Don’t forget when you are playing games to focus on speech and language, you will also be working on social skills, turn-taking, observing, listening and attention, so it’s a win win situation.

 Building a tower

 Speech and Language opportunities: adjectives (higher, up), verbs (fall down, build), preposition (on-top), nouns (colours, numbers)

 Communication and Social skills: turntaking, joint focus, sharing, listening, attending, observing

 Here we can see even a simple game with wooden blocks involves all sorts of language and play skills.

 Books are great for having a shared focus and for learning new words.
 Books can also play a key part in developing early speech and literacy skills.
 There are many ways to use books and the pictures to focus on language.
 You can focus on books with symbolic sounds for early speech or storybooks to focus on language.
 Books are a great way to work on lots of skills and children love them.
 Look at the books together, name the pictures, ask questions, and talk about the story.